sakshikumar19/SARCathon-24---FAQ-Wizard/README.md

-# Smart FAQ Module for SARAS AI Institute
+# FAQ Wizard: A Smart FAQ Module for SARAS AI Institute

 ## Table of Contents